wolfjazz/fixed-point-math/README.md

 ### What this is NOT

-- Q and Sq types are not larger than the underlying integral type, however, the operations are not thread-safe and can therefore not be shared between threads
+- Q and Sq types are not larger than the underlying integral type, however, the operations are not thread-safe and can therefore not be shared between threads; nevertheless, values can be copied atomically (i.e. sent)

 ## This Library